How to Rebrand your Instagram and Social Media After a Logo Redesign

 Remember, your brand isn’t just a logoit’s the entire experience.
 A whole identity.
 It’s your personality, your values, how you communicate, and what people feel when they interact with your business.
 Is your business quirky, casual, and carefree?
 Your images and captions should be too.
 Make sure your brand experience complements your brand look, and you’ll be well on your way to attracting your dream clients!

 You’ve put in the hard work to choose a designer and build a custom brand identity.
-Now, make sure to get the most out of your investment by implementing it on social media strategically!
-Your business will thank you!
+Now, make sure to get the most out of your investment by learning how to rebrand your Instagram strategically!
+Your business will thank you.

-Are you ready to dive deeper into your business and finally have the brand identity of your dreams?
+Are you ready to dive deeper into your business and finally have the brand or website of your dreams?

 Ever feel like your branding is all over the place?
 This workbook walks you through a step-by-step process for discovering what makes your business stand out and creating a vision board that reflects your unique brand style.